Choco31415/JavaMediawikiBot/README.md

 A bot takes two parameters on setup.

-The first parameter specifies the file containing the mediawiki family that it will be working with.
+The first parameter specifies the mediawiki family that it will be working with.

 The second parameter specifies the wiki that operations will default to.

 ### Mediawiki Families

 A mediawiki family is a group of related wikis.
-It tells a bot data about the wikis it can work with, including their abbreviation, API location, and Mediawiki version.
+It gives a bot data information the wikis so that it can work with them.

-To generate a mediawiki family, or borrow a pre generated family, please see the [JMBFamilyGenerator project](https://github.com/Choco31415/JMBFamilyGenerator).
+To generate a mediawiki family, or borrow a pre generated family, please see the [JMB Family Generator project](https://github.com/Choco31415/JMBFamilyGenerator).

 ## Coding a Bot